-Economic and social growth of developing nations may increase obesityMarch 14th, 2012 in Health /
+Economic and social growth of developing nations may increase obesityMarch 14, 2012 in Medicine & Health / Health

 Developing nations experiencing economic and social growth might also see growing waistlines among their poorest citizens, according to a new study from Rice University and the University of Colorado.

 The researchers found that while growth of developing countries may improve conditions such as malnutrition and infectious disease, it may increase obesity among people with lower socio-economic status.

 "It's a troubling finding," said Rice sociology professor Justin Denney, who co-authored the study with University of Colorado sociology professors Fred Pampel and Patrick Krueger.
 Their study will appear in the April issue of Social Science & Medicine.
 The researchers examined data from the World Health Survey, an initiative of the World Health Organization aimed at collecting high-quality health data for people across all regions of the world.
 The researchers looked at data from 67 of the 70 countries surveyed during 2002 and 2003.